 - Still, you’ll need to sort out what is and is not within your control.
 In very severe cases of OCPD there may be little you can do to help them change other than urge them to get professional help.
 And you should not tolerate abuse of any sort.
 But in all cases you’ll need to focus on what you can do to improve not only your relationship, but also your own life, rather than waiting for your partner to change.
 As we’ll see below, this can actually help your partner change.

-1. Foster Communication With The Partner With OCPD
+1. Foster Communication With Your Partner with OCPD

 None of this justifies bad behavior, but don’t assume that they don’t care or that they can read your mind.
 If you do, it will make matters worse.
 You can break this cycle by starting with curiosity: “Do you know how that makes me feel?
 Did you mean to make me feel bad?”